Skip to main content

 Low-level radioactive waste - means radioactive waste not classified as high-level radioactive waste, transuranic waste, spent nuclear fuel, or by-product material as defined in section 11(E)(2) of the "Atomic Energy Act of 1954," 68 Stat.
 921, 42 U.S.C.
 2014(e)(2), as amended by the Price-Anderson Amendments Act of 2005, 119 Stat.
 779.

-(e) The annual projection of approximate generation resource mix and environmental characteristics shall appear as depicted in appendix A to this rule.
+(e) The annual projection of approximate generation resource mix and environmental characteristics should appear as depicted in the example provided in appendix A to this rule.
 The regional average data, if available, will be updated by the commission by December first of each year or as conditions warrant.
-The quarterly comparisons of actual environmental disclosure data to projected environmental disclosure data, comprised of data specific to the power offered under the contract, shall appear as depicted in appendix B to this rule.
+The quarterly comparisons of actual environmental disclosure data to projected environmental disclosure data, comprised of data specific to the power offered under the contract, should appear as depicted in the example provided in appendix B to this rule.

-(f) Each CRES provider shall maintain records detailing the magnitude of each environmental characteristic associated with the power offered under the contract.
-Such details shall be provided to customers and commission staff upon request and may be included on a CRES provider's website.
+(f) Each CRES provider shall maintain records detailing the magnitude of each environmental characteristic associated with the power offered under the contract, with such details being provided to customers upon request and may be included on a CRES provider's website.

-(g) A CRES provider may include other information that it feels is relevant to the required environmental disclosure data, provided this additional information is distinctly separated from the required information.
-CRES providers shall maintain sufficient documentation to permit verification of the accuracy of any additional information that is disclosed.
+(g) A CRES provider may include other information that it feels is relevant to the required environmental disclosure data, provided this additional information is distinctly separated from the required information and the accuracy of any additional information may be readily verified with sufficient documentation.

 (3) Timing: